-The Annual Flu Vaccine Clinic is held in the Dining Hall on the following dates and times:
+The Annual Flu Vaccine Clinic is held in the Dining Hall Conference B on the following dates and times:

-- Can be paid by cash, check or student campus account.
+- Can be paid by cash, check, or student tuition account.

 What Can You Do To Keep From Getting the Flu or Spreading It to Others